 SMITH: They're best friends, they say.
-The other guy says to just call him outlaw number two.
-And he's bigger and he's built - he's 24.
-And the way they describe it, cattle rustling - so it's not exactly "Ocean's Eleven," but on the day of the crime, they drove up north, apparently to see some ladies.
-And on their way back, they drove in here to his ranch.
+The other guy says to just call him outlaw number two, and he's bigger and he's built.
+He's 24.
+And the way they describe it, cattle rustling - so it's not exactly "Ocean's 11," but on the day of the crime, they drove up north, apparently, to see some ladies.
+And on their way back, they drove in here to this ranch.
 They take us down to the hill to this smaller fenced-in area.

 WRIGHT: I was shaking the bucket, and I (whistling).

 SMITH: And did the cows just, like, come?

 WRIGHT: They looked up and I shook the bucket again, (whistling).
 And here they come.